DrLex0/print3D-FlexiRex/README.md

 ### Post your Makes

 One of the nicest aspects about sharing 3D printable models, is seeing photos of other people printing the model.
-If you want to share a photo, see the Discussions tab (Github account required).
+If you want to share a photo, see the Discussions tab (Github account required), or use the [Printables page for this model](https://www.printables.com/model/46241-flexi-rex-with-stronger-links).

 ## Remarks

-* This model was designed using Blender, which is a mesh-based program.
+* This model was designed using *Blender*, which is a mesh-based program.
 Mesh-based models cannot be generally converted into a volume-based representation as used by technical CAD programs, so please don't ask me for a STEP file or whatever other CAD format of this model, because there is none ([more info here](https://www.dr-lex.be/3d-printing/step-versus-mesh.html)).
 If you want to modify the model, the most sensible approach is to use a mesh-based editor.
-* The Blender source file is available (requires 2.92 or newer).
+* The Blender source file is available (requires 3.0 or newer).
 The model is constructed using Boolean operators and will not be entirely clean when merely applying the operations.
 (This is because some of the surfaces in union operations are coplanar, which is generally a bad idea but difficult to avoid in this case.)
 Especially if you plan to further edit the mesh after applying the Booleans, I recommend to clean it up first.

 ## History